Skip to content

 Reputation-Based Systems

-To handle untrusted or high-volume agentic contributions, "reputation" systems are replacing manual reviews: - Mitchell Hashimoto's / Amp Code Patterns: Moving toward systems where code contributions are evaluated based on the submitter's (or agent's) historical reliability and automated safety checks. - Reputation Scores: Agents earn trust through successful deployments, passing test suites, and adhering to security protocols.
+To handle untrusted or high-volume agentic contributions, "reputation" systems are replacing manual reviews: - Mitchell Hashimoto's / Amp Code Patterns: Moving toward systems where code contributions are evaluated based on the submitter's (or agent's) historical reliability and automated safety checks. - Verification-First Development: Rather than reviewing the code, humans review the verification suite (tests, formal proofs, or guardrail logs) that the agent generated. - Reputation Scores: Agents earn trust through successful deployments, passing test suites, and adhering to security protocols.

 Agent-to-Agent Collaboration